-Is iPhone photography still just a point-and-shoot deal for you?
-If so, you’re really missing out.
-The native iPhone camera app is loaded with awesome effects which can lift your photography above the normal, everyday kind of photography most people produce.
-In this tutorial, you’ll learn about each of the built-in iPhone camera effects so you can use them to improve your iPhone photography.
+The built-in iPhone camera app is loaded with awesome camera features that can lift your photography above the normal, everyday kind of photography most people produce.
+In this tutorial, you’ll learn about each of the iPhone camera effects so you can use them to improve your iPhone photography.

 1. Use 2x Telephoto Zoom To Get Closer To Your Subject